FAIRsharing/json-schema-tools/README.md

 ## Exploring an existing set of schemas:

 ### Use-cases
-When you create or extend set of schemas, you need to understand the information that is being represented.
+When you extend or explore set of schemas, whether you are a community trying to create their own specifications, or a data producer trying to comply with a model, you need to understand the information that is being represented.
 This usually means a lot of navigation between the interconnected schemas and context files within that network.
 For instance, understanding the knowledge of a single property involves opening the corresponding schema file, locating the field and identifying its optional references to other structures.
-You also need to locate the corresponding context files, open them, locate the term and look up it's ontology value in a lookup service.
-And you need to repeat that process for each reference within that field.
+You also need to locate the corresponding context files, open them, locate the term and search for it's ontology identifier in a lookup service.
+And you need to repeat that process for each field of each reference within that field, and, optionally for each vocabulary system.
 <br/> We have written a javascript client side application, the [JSON-Schema Documenter](https://github.com/FAIRsharing/JSONschema-documenter), that does all that for you and
 display the fully resolved network directly in the browser.

 The Documenter will allow you to:
-- explore the properties of each schema
+- explore the detailed properties of each schema;
-- verify that each field is correctly tagged with a resolvable ontology term identifier (e.g.: ```name``` is labelled with ```sdo:name```)
+- verify that each field is correctly tagged with a resolvable ontology term identifier (e.g.: the ```name``` field of a ```Person``` object is labelled with ```http://purl.obolibrary.org/obo/IAO_0000590``` which resolves to ```written name```);
-- navigate through the relationships between the different schemas
+- navigate through bi-directional relationships between the different schemas (parent <-> child);
-- identify the reusable components created by other communities (you may want to reuse them rather than fully recreate them from scratch)
+- identify the reusable components created by other communities so you don't have to reinvent the wheel.

 ### Usage